 Last but not least, if you haven’t already, switch to VoIP.

 Your monthly call costs and line rental charges should drop dramatically if you are moving from a fixed line operator.
 It’s important, however, to be aware that most VoIP Providers are able to offer cheaper calls, but very few are able to offer customised solutions that are both reliable and affordable.
 It’s for this reason that your decision shouldn’t be based solely on the provider that offers you the lowest call rates.
 The VoIP Provider should offer an easy to understand pricing model where savings are simple to measure.
 It’s also important to ensure that the provider you choose manages and maintains their own network with multiple points of presence and interconnects to ensure maximum uptime; there is no point in moving to a provider to save money if your switchboard is continually offline.

 Another question you should ask the potential VoIP provider is; are they registered with The Number Portability Company?
 The Number Portability Company administers a central reference database.
 This allows operators to facilitate the porting process.
-If your VoIP provider is not contracted with The Number Portability Company it might be difficult to port your number in the future.
+Porting your number in the future might not be possible if your provider isn’t contracted to the NPC.